Welcome to the Zenroom documentation wiki!

 Public key encryption is similar to the asymmetric

-explained in the previous section,
+encryption explained in the previous section,

-with a difference: the from and for clauses indicating the public
+with a difference: the from

 key of the recipient.